iq9/say-so-backend-rocket/README.md

-# Rust/Rocket MicroService
+# Rust on Rocket MicroService

-Skeletal fullstack MicroService built with Rust on [Rocket](http://rocket.rs/), backed by Postgres, including CRUD operations, Authentication (JWTs), routing, pagination, and more.
+Skeletal fullstack MicroService built with Rust on [Rocket](http://rocket.rs/), backed by Postgres, including CRUD operations, authentication (JWTs), routing, pagination, and more.

 Adheres to the [Rocket](http://rocket.rs/) styleguides & best practices.